 |Home // Centrifuges|

-Whilst the centrifuge is not an oil filter, it is not limited to the integrity size rating of a filter element and consequently will remove particles to sub micron levels.
-On the other hand it is totally ineffective at start up until the oil has warmed and rotor has reached high speed.
+The dirt holding capacity of the rotor is well beyond that of a comparable sized element with the rotor being washable and re-usable - less taxing on the environment by reducing land fill While the centrifuge is not a filter, it is not limited to the same integrity size rating as a filter element.
+This means it can remove particles to sub micron levels.
+On the other hand it is ineffective at start up until the fluid has warmed and the rotor has reached high speed.

 The centrifuge creates gravitational forces within the rotor which cause the more dense contamination particles to migrate to the outer perimeters of the rotor shell.
 As the oil's return path is toward the centre of the rotor, where the 'G' forces are less, the particles remain trapped in the high 'G' area where they are removed at a later date when the rotor is cleaned.

-Most engine oil filters are rated at around 30 um which is about ½ the size of a fine hair.
+The centrifuge comes in many models and is adaptable to most sized diesel engines.
+It is a highly regarded device sought by many engine OEM's.
+Caterpillar sell them over the counter, Mack have a built in canister for their engines, Cummins have a retrofit cone version, MTU fit them above their filter head, Scania use them as a standard engine filter, and large Wartzilla engines have centrifuges fitted as standard.
+Most engine oil filters are rated at around 30 um which is about half the size of a fine hair.
 Any particle smaller than 30um will consequently stay in circulation causing gouging and wear on components as it is carried around the system as it operates.
-Soot particles are likened to dust and usually run around 0.5 to 2µm in size.
-Their abrasive ability is likened to dust and consequently cause higher wear rates.
-The oil driven centrifuge is well known to constantly remove soot particles and hence reduce wear.
+Soot particles are likened to dust and usually run around 0.5 to 2um in size.
+Their abrasive ability is likened to dust and they consequently cause higher wear rates.
+The centrifuge is well known to constantly remove soot particles and hence reduce wear.

-Oil Centrifuge Benefits.
+Oil Centrifuge Filtration Benefits

 Lubemaster Centrifuge Oil Cleaning System

-What about the effect of Exhaust Gas Recirculation systems (EGR).
+What about the effect of Exhaust Gas Recirculation systems (EGR)?